NomanS295/NSAPP/README.md

 # NSAPP
 Personal app to  find cheapest flights from toronto using google flights and kiwi.com (for now) with mullvad VPN  geo-switching

-vibecoded a locally-run AI-powered deal finder built for Toronto (YYZ) departures.
+basically vibecoded a locally-run AI-powered deal finder built for Toronto (YYZ) departures.

 ## Features
 - Searches Google Flights + Kiwi.com simultaneously